 - 1 Tablespoon thyme leaves stripped from stems

-- 1 T Joe's Stuff Seasoning or your favorite cajun spice mix (plus more to taste)
+- 1 T Joe's Stuff Seasoning or your favorite cajun spice mix (plus more to taste if desired)

 - 24 oz quartered hearts packed in water, drained

 - 1 quart heavy cream (Paleo/Whole30 use 2-14 oz cans coconut cream)